Overview: Types of Evidence Needed to Win a Texas Dram Shop Case

 Spoliation of Evidence

 Perhaps more common, and a concern in every case, is that evidence degrades over time.
-Witness testimony becomes less reliable to the longer it takes to interview and depose them.
-Heck, sometimes witnesses more away.
+Witness testimony becomes less reliable the longer it takes to interview and depose them.
+Heck, sometimes witnesses move away or are impossible to track down.
 This can even be a concern in the immediate aftermath of an accident.
-Usually, the first people on an accident are not police or first-responders, but good Samaritans.
-They can make invaluable witnesses in a trial, but they also tend to head off as soon as first-responders arrive.
+Usually, the first people on an accident are not police or first responders, but good Samaritans.
+They can make invaluable witnesses in a trial, but they also tend to head off as soon as first responders arrive, since they no longer have a good reason to hang around.
 If a victim waits months before hiring an attorney, these good Samaritans can be next to impossible to find.

 Ultimately, an experienced lawyer knows that gathering good evidence is just as much about preventing evidence from being destroyed or disappearing as it is collecting evidence.